Surybk143/Edubridge/ReadMe.md

 e.SAS
 f.Tableau

-# Projects Which I Have done during Training From Edubridge India;
+# Projects Which I Have done during Training at Edubridge India;
 a.Sales Data Analysis using Python libraries Numpy,Pandas,Matplotlib,Seaborn by Python. b.Creating the Sales Dashboard in Excel And Tableau. c.Regression Analysis(Simple & Multiple) of (Height & Weight) and (Heart Disease) in Excel.